-At the bottom of the Office Button menu is the Excel Options button.
-This button opens the Excel Options dialog box, which contains dozens of settings for customizing Excel.
+Plus, Backstage View gives you access to the Excel Options dialog box, which contains dozens of settings for customizing Excel.

-Shortcut Menus and the Mini Toolbar
+Shortcut menus and the Mini Toolbar

 Excel also features dozens of shortcut menus.
 These menus appear when you right-click after selecting one or more objects.
 The shortcut menus are context sensitive.
 In other words, the menu that appears depends on the location of the mouse pointer when you right-click.
 You can right-click just about anything - a cell, a row or column border, a workbook title bar, and so on.